preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/microsoft-365/power-apps-tenant-612/index.rst

-Power App settings
+Power app settings
 =======================================

-Here you add a general URL for the Tenant, for App Finder.
-This URL will then be suggested in the Power App block.
+Here you add a general URL for the tenant, for App Finder.
+This URL will then be suggested in the Power app block.

 .. image:: power-apps-tenant-v7.png